zetas/Blockchain.info-v2/README.md

 //Validate secret with your local database if (!validateSecret($secret, $paymentID))
-    echo $success; //Stop the api from sending callbacks, this is a fraudulent request. exit();
+    echo $apiCompleteMsg; //Stop the api from sending callbacks, this is a fraudulent request. exit();
 }